KAZI-SAMIR/Ctype/README.md

-**This programme is a cli typing game which can help you to speed up your typing speed in terminal.**
+**This bash programme is a cli typing game which can help you to speed up your typing speed in terminal.**

 # installation